RealKlever/Flappy-Bird/README.md

 # Flappy Bird

 This is a computer version of the once-popular mobile game Flappy Bird made in Unity.
-The executable of the game is in the FlappyBirdApplication folder.
+The executable of the game is in the FlappyBirdApplication folder as "Flappy Bird.exe".

-* Note: In order to close the game, you must either Alt+F4 or hit the windows button and manually close it.
+* Note: In order to close the game, you must either Alt+F4 or hit the Windows button and manually close it.